 Will I be given a decision at the hearing?

-No. Written decisions (also referred to as determinations) are issued after the Administrative Law Judge (ALJ) has fully considered the information provided at the hearing, any post-hearing information, and the laws specific to the case.
+No. Written decisions (also referred to as determinations) are issued after the Tax Review Officer (TRO) has fully considered the information provided at the hearing, any post-hearing information, and the laws specific to the case.

 How will I be informed of the decision?

-After the hearing, the ALJ will prepare a decision and send it by regular or US mail to you and your representative.
+After the hearing, the TRO will prepare a decision and send it by regular or US mail to you and your authorized representative.

 What happens if a decision is in my favor?